john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 A good place to start is reading pre-existing data with pandas.
 You may find that this is more common than building a pandas data structure from scratch.

-#### Common data formats
+#### Simple Data Formats

-There are four methods to read in different types of data:
+The four most common Pandas data import methods are:

  * `read_csv` - comma separated values
  * `read_fwf` - fixed width format
  * `read_table` - general delimited text file
  * `read_pickle` - preserved pandas data structure

-Each of these methods can be passed a file path (string), and they will run.
-But the also a variety of optional arguments:
+Each of these methods takes a file path, and a variety of optional arguments:

-  * **header (int)**: If not given, pandas will use row 0 as the header line and the start of the data.
-This is useful if your file has a header/comment block and the data starts several lines down.
-If your file has no header, set `header=None` to avoid having the first line used at the header.
+  * **header (int)**: The default value is `0` assuming your text file has a single header row.
+But if your file has a large header or comment block at the top, you can set this value higher.
+Of set `header=None` if don't have a header at all.

-  * **names (list)**: Use if you would like to define the column names upon importing the data.
-This should be used with the explicit option `header=None`.
+  * **names (list)**: You can use this to manually define the column names as you import.
   * **dtype (dict)**: If not given, pandas will infer the data types when importing data.
 This option is useful if you want to force certain data types at the import stage, for example: `dtype={'x': np.float64, 'y': np.int32, 'z': np.float64}`.
-(Note that pandas allows typecasting after importing into pandas as well).
+(You can still typecast your data after the import, if you don't know what to expect a priori.

-  * **usecols (list)**: Import only certain columns.
-Saves time and space!
+  * **usecols (list)**: Save time and space by only importing the columns you need.

-  * **nrows (int)**: Number of rows of file to read.
-Useful for reading pieces of large files.
+  * **nrows (int)**: Only read the first N rows.

-  * **skiprows (list or integer)**: List of line numbers to skip (0-indexed) or number of lines to skip (int) at the start of the file.
+  * **skiprows (list or integer)**: List of line numbers to skip or number of lines to skip at the start of the file.

 #### Other data formats